OphidiaBigData/PyOphidia/README.rst

 Dependencies
 ------------

-Most of PyOphidia features are provided without installing any additional Python library, anyway the graphical support (e.g., associated with the class *Workflow*),the CLI, provenance and CWL supports need of additional libraries:
+Most of PyOphidia features are provided without the need for any additional Python library, anyway some fetures such as the: conversion to other data structures (i.e., *Xarray*, *Pandas*), graphical support (e.g., associated with the class *Workflow*), the CLIs, provenance and CWL supports need of additional libraries:

 -   [graphviz](https://graphviz.readthedocs.io/en/stable/): an interface to facilitates the creation and rendering of graph descriptions in the DOT language of Graphviz
 -   [click](https://click.palletsprojects.com): a package for creating beautiful command line interfaces in a composable way